ReWilding Retreat: Recovering the Wisdom Within the Wild

 Come rewild your wonder at a day long retreat designed to reconnect and remember yourself to the Sacred Wild through seasonal prayers, practices, rites and rituals.
 The Western world has valued separation and alienation from the more than human world, which has resulted in sterile and depleted soul-lives.
 As we decrease the external wildness, we decrease our internal wildness as well.
-However, deep within the Christian tradition lies a stream of spirituality that understood that creation was revelatory, a sacred script to read and in which to participate within to understand both ourselves and the Divine.
 One could argue that there is no greater spiritual project in today’s world than the reclamation of the wild.
-By bringing ourselves back into relationship with the sacramental nature within the more than human world, we remember how to conceive of ourselves within a cooperative, apart of the blessed assembly of Creation!
+By bringing ourselves back into relationship with the sacramental nature within the more than human world, we remember how to conceive of ourselves within a cooperative, a member within the blessed assembly of Creation!

 Respond to this call to seek the sacred within the text of the natural world and recover your feral faith on Whidbey Island with ecotheologian, writer, and wild-soul guide Mary DeJong at the Whidbey Institute's Storyhouse, a nurturing cabin surrounded by legacy forest and the whispers of wild life half a world away from the urban hustle and bustle.

 Here you will expand your sense of rootedness and belonging to a place through the practice of the Rewilding Wheel, a sacred wheel circuit, influenced by Celtic spirituality and indigenous wisdom traditions. and designed to cultivate seasonal practices and disciplines that nurture a conscious and inspired relationship with the earth, the elements, and the divine.
 You will come away with grounded theory and routine, regular, and repeated rhythms and rituals that honor and connect with Earth's seasons and elements as a way to recover your sense of self and the sacred in the very real soil of your daily existence!